-To remove a section, you will select a section, and click on the trash icon in the right side of the section.
+To remove a section, you will select a section, and click on the ellipses and select delete.

 You can edit a section, by clicking a section, then clicking the edit button on the right side of the section.
 Below you will find a list of all the different section types you can add/edit in your proposal.